SAVE Governing Laws

-IIRIRA, Public Law No. 104-208, passed by Congress in 1996, required that DHS-USCIS respond to inquiries from federal, state, and local agencies seeking to verify or determine the citizenship or immigration status of any individual within the jurisdiction of the agency for any purposes authorized by law.
-Under this authority, agencies can use the SAVE Program for lawful purposes.
+The IIRIRA required that DHS-USCIS, as a successor to the Immigration and Naturalization Service, respond to inquiries from federal, state and local agencies seeking to verify or determine the citizenship or immigration status of any individual within the jurisdiction of the agency for any purposes authorized by law.
+Under this authority, agencies can use SAVE to determine such an individual’s immigration status or naturalized/derived citizenship.